gbv/jskos/jskos.md

 If field `startDate` is given in a qualified value, the value of field `endDate` MUST NOT be an interval with open start.

 If field `endDate` is given in a qualified value, the value of `startDate` MUST NOT be an interval with open end.

+To state one primary date of a qualified value, set `startDate` and `endDate` to the same value.

 In addition there are fields depending on the data type of the qualified value.
 These data types are: